 The Academy of Finland funds cutting-edge and innovative research aiming at significant scientific breakthroughs.
-Our funding is based on open competition, independent peer review and responsible science.
+Our funding is based on open competition, independent peer review and responsible science principles.
 We grant funding to the best researchers and research teams as well as to the most promising junior researchers through several funding instruments.
-Experts are invited to review the scientific excellence and impact of the submitted funding applications and rank the reviewed applications.
-Panel reviews are finalised in expert panel meetings.
-The review reports will be forwarded to the director and vice director of the Flagship.
-They will have the possibility to provide comments in order to address factual, and only factual, inaccuracies.
-The possible comments will be considered by the decision-making body.
+Experts are invited to review the scientific excellence and impact of the submitted funding applications.
+In most cases, the applications are reviewed in expert panels.
+However, external reviewers may be used to support the panel review or as independent reviewers.

-After receiving the review reports and possible comments, decision-making bodies (research councils or subcommittees) will make the final funding decisions.
-The decisions are based on a peer review of scientific quality, impact and panel ranking, but factors related to science policy may also influence the decisions.
+After receiving the panel review reports, decision-making bodies (research councils or subcommittees) make the final funding decisions.
+The decisions are based on a peer review of scientific quality and impact (and in a case of panel review, the panel ranking), but factors related to science policy may also influence the decisions.
 Examples of such factors are the promotion of equal opportunities for all genders, the advancement of junior researchers' careers and impact beyond academia.